claraakhlaghi/webdev-samples/README.md

 Basic knowledge of HTML and CSS is recommended for the frontend samples.
 This includes elements like `<div>`, `<p>`, and `<h1>`, as well as knowledge of CSS class, element, and id selectors.

+You should also know the top-level differences between frontend and backend.
+For example, that the user sees the frontend (HTML, CSS, and JS), which is all data provided by a server (the backend).

 ## Backend
 For simplicity of install and management, most of the backend samples use [Deno](https://deno.land).
 Deno is secure, one terminal command to install, and uses TypeScript, a typed superset of JavaScript encouraging better code practices.
 These samples work with backend concepts like creating APIs, serving files, and more.